Off-Road Hall of Fame inductee Robby Gordon shares the art of going fast in the dirt in a SPEED UTV design presentation series.

 28 Reasons to choose SPEED UTV

-- Full tube frame with upper and lower “spines” and everything triangulated (Robby likes to point out the “A” s everywhere) but the bottom line is no dead-tubes and nothing in the frame is bolted together.
-The drawings Robby provides are colored to represent different tube sizes and/or wall-thicknesses.
-I’m not a structural engineer… but it tells me that actual structural engineers are really thinking it through and using the right tubes in the right places.
-This includes 2nd A-pillar bars (or “FIA bars”) and actual structure above and beyond the “intrusion” bars (he talks about why they’re so much more than intrusion bars, but even with the aftermarket cages like we have that add a V in an RZR or X3, it doesn’t tie down into anything below the dash).
-The only things keeping it from being race-legal in most sanctioning bodies are the door openings and lack of window nets.
-There will be an RG Edition later this year that has window nets stock, and SPEED will offer pre-cut and pre-notched tubes to weld-in across the door openings (at the top, as well as to either make a single diagonal door-bar or an “X”) to “finish” the fully legal frame.
-Obviously, 99% of the SxS market wants functioning doors, so the frame was built to be fully structurally sound without them, but he will offer them for racers
+- Full tube frame with upper and lower “spines” and everything triangulated (Robby likes to point out the “A” s everywhere), but the bottom line is no dead tubes, and nothing in the frame is bolted together.
+Robby’s drawings are colored to represent different tube sizes and/or wall thicknesses.
+I’m not a structural engineer… but it tells me that structural engineers are thinking it through and using the right tubes in the right places.
+This includes 2nd A-pillar bars (or “FIA bars”) and actual structure above and beyond the “intrusion” bars (he talks about why they’re so much more than intrusion bars, but even with the aftermarket cages like we have that add V in an RZR or X3, it doesn’t tie down into anything below the dash).
+The only things keeping it from being race-legal in most sanctioning bodies are the door openings and the lack of window nets.
+There will be an RG Edition later this year that has window nets stock, and SPEED will offer pre-cut and pre-notched tubes to weld in across the door openings (at the top, as well as to either make a single diagonal door bar or an “X”) to “finish” the fully legal frame.
+99% of the SxS market wants functioning doors, so the frame was built to be fully structurally sound without them, but he will offer them for racers

 - True double-shear for all suspension steering using bolts exactly shouldered to the right length (threads never in the shear section), NO ball joints or single shear anywhere, no cheesy plastic “bulkhead” making up the 2nd side of the double shear (sorry X3 folks… but it’s true)